alessiodesogus/alessiodesogus.github.io/sentiments.md

 Far from simply riding the waves of transient trends, the mental health conversation on platforms like YouTube is evolving into a space where real issues are confronted and discussed.

-The combined insights from sentiment analysis and topic detection weave a narrative affirming the growing maturity of discourse around mental health in digital media.
+In conclusion, the data from sentiment analysis and topic detection when considered together, weave a narrative that affirms the growing maturity of discourse around mental health in digital media.
 This maturation reflects a conscious shift by content creators to acknowledge and address the complex realities of mental health, indicating a broader cultural movement towards openness and authenticity in the portrayal of mental health issues.